 A Valuable Career Lesson

-Lastly, staying in a difficult position will teach you to never compromise again.
+Consider this: staying in a difficult position will teach you to never compromise again.
 If you get clear about what works and does not work in your current dissatisfying position, you are less likely to accept inappropriate jobs in the future.
 Additionally, you will be better equipped to identify the signs in the future that change is on the horizon so you can proactively chart a new course for positive and responsible change.

 If you realize that you have made a mistake and need to leave a position, get some help in articulating the real issue.
 Be clear that the job is the real source of dissatisfaction, not a personal life issue.
 And be honest with your manager or supervisor by letting them know that you are challenged in the position and either get the support required to master it or come to a mutual agreement about leaving.